-When choosing your next school speech-language pathology job, consider the following states with the highest demand for SLP:
+When choosing your next school speech-language pathology job, consider the following states below with the highest demand for you.

 Speech-Language Pathologists have a significant and rewarding position, providing a higher quality of life to their patients.
 As specialists in communication, they offer therapy and treatment for many disorders and difficulties, including speech, communication, fluency, swallowing, and many more.
 An SLP may work with a wide range of ages, making a difference in the lives of babies through adults.
 Those who are just entering the field or who are looking for a new position as an SLP want to be sure that they are earning the money that their hard work is worth.
 Here are some tips that will help you negotiate a fair salary for your new position as a Speech-Language Pathologist.